zhangjieke/vim-for-server/README.md

 # Introduction

-This repository is a simplified version of [k-vim](https://github.com/wklken/k-vim)
+This repository is a forked version of [k-vim](https://github.com/wklken/vim-for-server)

-Just remove all plugins, keep basic config.
+Just do some persional config.

 # Screenshot